 After completing the IIR deal in 2005, the ultra-fit Rigby said: “I enjoy the work very much but I don’t want to over-stay my welcome.
 I don’t want, at 60, to be pushed out of the door because I’m past my sell-by date.”
 So, perhaps, there’s less than four years to go.

-2013-15 postscript: Not even four years!
+2013-15 postscript: New CEO: Not even four years!
 Peter Rigby retired and Adam Walker,Finance Director, left Informa Plc on 31 December 2013.
 Stephen Carter, a non-executive director of the company, has become CEO.
 David Levin is leaving UBM to become president and CEO of McGraw-Hill Education.
 So what’s next?
 On 12 February 2015, Stephen Carter announced a write down of £190m in the balance sheet value of Datamonitor.
 B2B information results (Lloyd’s List etc) have been disappointing, but global exhibitions (including recent US acquisitions) are storming.
 Brokers are getting edgy about the company’s re-organisation, now with a wholly new senior management team.
 Renewed chatter about plans to concentrate on events (rather than business and STM information) is getting louder.
 An unsolicited bid (from Wiley or Reed Elsevier, for example) for the highly-attractive Taylor & Francis STM operations might just be the catalyst.
 Then, talks with UBM, could be on again.